RagtagOpen/cta-aggregator-docs/source/includes/_locations.md

 }
 ```

-This endpoint creates an evernt.
+This endpoint creates a Location.

 ### HTTP Request

 `POST "http://localhost:3000/v1/locations"`

 Requests to create a resource must include a valid JWT token.
-This token can be obtained from the `authantication` endpoint.
+This token can be obtained from the `authentication` endpoint.